 - If this does not happen, check for a programatic description of the change.

-- Check for title tags providing information not on the screen.
+- Check for title attributes providing information not on the screen.

 - Title attributes which can only be exposed by hovering the mouse over the element are a failure of keyboard access.